Organic Perfectly Balanced Loose Leaf Women's Wellness Tea - Balancing BlendRegular price $16.00 Save $-16.00

 Long regarded as simply a symbol of love, the beneficial properties of rose petals have long eluded western culture.
 Popular in the Middle East, the thorny perennials are highly regarded for their high Vitamin C content.
 Many cultures still treat roses as more food and herbal supplement than romantic offerings.
 Most commonly rose petals are used to promote immunity and soothe stomach problems.
 Rose petals contain Vitamin A, Vitamin B, Vitamin E, Potassium, and Iron.
 Scientists have also discovered many beneficial phytonutrients believed to work synergistically to promote overall wellness.

-Rosehips are known for their tart taste and high concentration of Vitamin C. They are often used in herbal remedies that promote immunity boosting properties and detoxing through its natural diuretic properties.
+Rosehips are known for their tart taste and high concentration of Vitamin C. They are often used in herbal remedies that promote immunity-boosting properties and detoxing through their natural diuretic properties.
 Also high in Vitamin A and a number of beneficial flavonoids, carotenoids, and antioxidants, rosehips are often used for skin health and to promote healthy digestion.

 Chamomile flowers have a subtly sweet, apple-like taste and aroma.
 Traditionally, this dried herb is used to promote relaxation and calm the stomach.
 The gentle caffeine-free herb is considered to be one of the safest for a child's consumption.
 With its antifungal, anti-inflammatory properties it has been used to relieve gas, colic, and even congestion when steamed for inhalation.